Title: Who Killed Jesus?

 - NIV: gets even further away… Yes, it is as you say.

-- CSB: You have said it… closer than the others, but still not correct.
+- CSB: You say so… closer than the others, but still not correct.

-- KJV: Even the King James adds words to make a sentence.
+- KJV: Even the King James Version adds words to make a sentence.
 Thou sayest it.

 Why?
 Because Jesus is ambiguous in his reply: Subject: You; Verb: say, It’s like an incomplete sentence – an incomplete thought.

-Now the Religious Leaders throw accusation after accusation, but Jesus doesn’t respond – to Pilate’s amazement.
+Now the Religious Leaders throw accusation after accusation, but Jesus doesn’t respond – to Pilate’s amazement; rd v 3-5.

 app.: And, with the help of the other gospels, we know that Pilate found no guilt in this man.
 So he sought to pass this problem on to Herod; and then, he sought to release him;